Ask AI

 1. Click on the Create captions button, and choose Auto-transcribe

-• Make sure Amazon Transcribe or Speechmatics is enabled in Team Settings > Transcription
+• Make sure your preferred transcription provider is enabled under Team settings > Transcription.

 1. Select the custom dictionary you'd like to use, and specify everything else as you would usually